Best Mattresses for Back Sleepers

 When sleeping on your back, the body tends to assume a relatively straight and natural posture; but this posture can be disrupted if the body doesn’t get proper support.
 As a result, it is necessary for back sleepers to choose their mattress carefully.

 In this guide, we’ll start by reviewing some basic information about sleeping on your back and about the most important aspects of mattress design for back sleepers.
 We’ll also cover the types of mattresses that are on the market and which ones usually work best for people in this sleeping position.
-Keep reading to find all of this information or click here to jump straight to our recommendations for the best mattresses for back sleepers.
+Keep reading to find all of this information or jump to the bottom of the page to see our back sleeper mattress reviews.

 About Back Sleeping